 - Take your time – Don’t be in a hurry in checking every webpage, functionalities, and so on.
 Test it as if you are a visitor or a customer.

 - List down imperfections – While you are testing your website, list down the things that don’t work out for you and let your website designer know about them.
 It’s best if you can sit down with your website designer and show them your findings.
 Or have them on a call with you while you are testing the website.

 - Prepare your content – You can’t launch a website without any content.
 Ensure that you have them ready for uploading.
 This includes the articles, images, videos, and other materials you need to complete your website.

 - Start marketing your website – Since your website is in the last stages of getting completed, it is the right time to promote it.
 Let your family and friends know.
 Share it on your social media accounts or in an active group that has the same interests as the niche of your website.

 You can also do a website prelaunch countdown if you want to create hype for your audience.
 Website pre-launches can take a month or even as long as 3 months.
 In this way, you can build your email list by letting your audience sign up for email notifications on the pre-launch landing page.
 Remind your email subscribers at least 2 to 3 days before your website launch date.

 The Website’s Launch Stage (depends on the final revision stage)

 So how long does it take to build a website?
 The answer is not always definite.
-A typical website can take up to 16 weeks while big websites can take up to 6 months to be completed.
+A typical website can take up to six weeks while big websites can take up to three months to be completed.
 However, this is based on an ideal setup or scheduling.
 Meaning you and your web designer religiously followed the schedule.